 Gioia Law is privileged to have the services of Attorney Michael J. Santomaro.
 Michael is a dedicated litigator, natural negotiator, and is steadfastly committed to the goals of his clients.
-Michael prides himself on his knowledge, preparedness, and achieving successful outcomes for his clients both in and out of the courtroom.
+Michael’s knowledge of the law and litigation skills achieve successful outcomes for his clients both in and out of the courtroom.
 Before entering the practice of law, Michael had an extensive career in business working for two world-class companies (Global 500 and Forbes Top 20) which provided him with top caliber training and equipped him with the tools to excel in the most competitive environments.
-Michael has taken those tools and now applies that experience to his litigation practice to maximize his clients’ ability to attain first-rate results.
+Michael now applies his business experience to his litigation practice to maximize his ability to attain first-rate results for his clients.

 Michael’s criminal practice is centered around trial work including research and writing.
-Michael’s civil practice is focused on business litigation and personal injury.
+Michael’s civil practice is focused primarily on personal injury litigation.
 Michael draws from his business background to successfully negotiate favorable settlements for his clients.
 Should a satisfactory settlement be elusive, Michael is prepared to go to trial against the insurance companies and fight for his clients.
 For Michael, his clients come first.
-Through this client-centered approach to the practice of law, and relentless dedication to justice, Michael ensures that his clients receive the financial remedy that they most deserve.
+Through this client-centered approach to the practice of law, and relentless dedication to justice, Michael ensures that his clients receive the remedy that they most deserve.

 Michael earned a B.S. in Business Administration from Babson College and his J.D. from New England Law Boston.
 Michael is admitted to practice in both Massachusetts and Rhode Island.

 Gioia Law, LLC provides legal services throughout Massachusetts including the following areas: Suffolk County including Boston, Dorchester, and Revere; Middlesex County including Cambridge, Framingham, Lowell, Malden, Natick, Newton, Somerville, and Waltham; Norfolk County including Brookline, Braintree, Dedham, Milton, Quincy, and Wrentham; Essex County including Haverhill, Lawrence, and Salem; Brsitol County including Attleboro, Fall River, New Bedford, and Taunton; Worcester County including Fitchburg, Leominster, and Worcester; and Plymouth County including Brockton, Plymouth and Wareham.

 I. No Legal Advice or Attorney-Client Relationship